 Mint Jutras, an ERP industry analyst firm, may have said it best: “All SaaS is cloud computing, but not all cloud computing is SaaS.“ There are huge benefits with systems made for the cloud versus those that are simply hosted in or converted to the cloud, and understanding those differences is important in an environment where software vendors do everything they can to confuse buyers.

-Most ERP vendors claim they offer “cloud” systems, but typically base that claim on the fact that their software is running in their own datacenter or in a third-party’s
+Most ERP vendors claim they offer “cloud” systems, but typically base that claim on the fact that their software is running in their own datacenter or in a third-party’s datacenter.
+“We run in Amazon’s cloud” is a familiar claim.

 Here’s why that’s ultimately problematic, and why analysts like Mint Jutras draw a distinction.

 Old software, even when hosted “in the cloud,” requires the same upgrades and maintenance it always did.
-Heavy customizations make each instance unique, so every upgrade and integration to your version of the software then
+Heavy customizations make each instance unique, so every upgrade and integration to your version of the software then requires some kind of new coding project.
+Over time, your unique instance becomes more complicated and more brittle.
+And you’re on the hook for dealing with it.

 In contrast, modern SaaS ERP solutions are designed to run a single code line – every customer is on the same version, with their individual instances configured to fit their business.
 The software is updated constantly, like a consumer website.
 Upgrades are eliminated; managing new capabilities and the retirement of old software is the responsibility of the vendor.
 All that, and it runs in a cloud infrastructure as well.